Thursday, 26 March 2015

 Saturday 22nd March 2014

 Last year I travelled to Rutland, the smallest county in England, for a seminar at The Lodge Trust and since that was over by lunchtime I thought I would take advantage of the good weather and of being in the area to head across to Rutland Water, the largest reservoir in England.
-I used to come to Rutland Water every year to walk around the perimeter of the reservoir as I saw it as a good way of getting my hillwalking fitness back up to scratch after winter for the start of spring.
-For some reason I stopped coming and this was possibly because of a perceived lack of hills that led me to think that a better preparation could be had elsewhere.
-Nevertheless it was enjoyable to be able to come back to Rutland Water after so many years and see all the changes that have taken place over the last couple of years, particularly in the western end of the lake where lagoons have been created to enhance the nature reserve.
+I used to come to Rutland Water every year to walk around the perimeter of the reservoir as I saw it as a good way of getting my hillwalking fitness back up to scratch after the winter for the start of spring.
+For some reason I stopped coming, possibly because of a perceived lack of hills that led me to think a better preparation could be had elsewhere.
+Nevertheless it was enjoyable to come back to Rutland Water after so many years and see all the changes that have taken place over the last couple of years, particularly in the western end of the lake where lagoons have been created to enhance the nature reserve.

 Rather than parking in one of the car parks that surround the reservoir I parked in the village of Manton, in the south-western corner of Rutland Water, not far from the Horse & Jockey Inn, which is where I had parked previously.
-I set off immediately as I was eager to make up for the time that I’d lost in the morning, and immediately discovered a new section of path that I didn’t remember from my previous visits.
+I set off immediately eager to make up for the time that I’d lost in the morning, and I immediately discovered a new section of path that I didn’t remember from my previous visits.
 A track heads downhill from Manton alongside a railway line to reach the main road beside a bridge.
-Originally the cycle track that follows the perimeter of the reservoir followed this track down to the road and went under the railway beside the main road.
+Originally the cycle track that follows the perimeter of the reservoir followed this track down to the road and then went under the railway beside the main road.
 Perhaps in order to keep cyclists (and those people who walk all the way around Rutland Water) off the main road a path has been built around the top of the entrance to Manton Tunnel and down to the road on the other side of the line.

-Thursday 19 March 2015
+Thursday, 19 March 2015

 The Aran Ridge